 For each measure in Table 1 of Appendix M, one or more rates are calculated.
-Each rate has an associated Minimum Performance Standard.
 When the MCP fails to meet a Minimum Performance Standard listed in Appendix M, for a measure for which noncompliance sanctions are applicable, the MCP may be assessed a sanction for noncompliance with the standard.
 ODM has established uniform noncompliance sanctions for these standards.